 If your diabetes has lead to heart disease, you may experience severe symptoms or no symptoms at all.
 Those that silently suffer from heart disease do so at the risk of suffering a larger complication later in life, such as a heart attack.

 At Ascent Cardiology Group, we specialize in interventional cardiology in Tampa.
 With the use of advanced, minimally invasive techniques, such as radial artery catheterization, we can diagnose and effectively treat your condition.
 Put your health first by trusting a doctor that has dedicated his life to improving the lives of patients who struggle with heart disease.
 Trust Dr. Diwadkar and the team of cardiologists at Ascent Cardiology Group.

-The content, views, and opinions communicated on this website do not represent the views of Ascent Cardiology.
+The content, views, and opinions communicated on this website do not represent the views of Ascent Cardiology Group.
 Reliance on any information provided by this website is solely at your own risk.
 Although this website contains links to other medical websites, this is strictly for informational purposes.
-Ascent Cardiology is not responsible nor do they approve of the content featured on any third party linked websites referenced on this website.
+Ascent Cardiology Group is not responsible nor do they approve of the content featured on any third party linked websites referenced on this website.